Spring Hula Master Class with Lisa Saunders

 • Chant & Mele: Hawaiian music and the Mind/Body Connection

-Join us this April to experience the connection between Hawaiian dance and deep, bioenergetic nourishment!
+Join us this March to experience the connection between Hawaiian dance and deep, bioenergetic nourishment!

 About the Instructor